 So much fun!

 July 30, 2015: The Nike swim camp was so much fun for both my kids.
-The first thing my daughter said when I picked her up from camp was "I want to come next year."
+The first thing my daughter said when I picked her up from camp was "I want to come back next year."
 They both had fun hanging out with friends old and new.

 — Dawn D. Parent

 July 28, 2015: The Hillsdale College swim camp was a valuable experience!
-Swimmers looking to tweak their storkes, get a great workout and meet new people should definitely attend a Nike Swim Camp at Hillsdale College!
+Swimmers looking to tweak their strokes, get a great workout and meet new people should definitely attend a Nike Swim Camp at Hillsdale College!

 — Olivia L. Camper

 July 28, 2015: The camp was great.
 I really improved in my strokes.
 I am now able to use more techniques while swimming.
 I learned a lot while having fun.
 The camp was truly amazing.